neilmorton/GetRated/README.md

 GetRated is a handy class to help you promote your iPhone apps by using SKStoreReviewController in iOS 10.3 and later to prompt users to rate your app after using it for a few days.
 This approach is one of the best ways to get positive ratings by targetting only regular users (who presumably like the app or they wouldn't keep using it!).

+GetRated was inspired by, and in parts based on [iRate](https://github.com/nicklockwood/iRate) by Nick Lockwood.

 Supported OS & SDK Versions
 -----------------------------------